sib-swiss/containers-introduction-training/docs/index.md

 * Customize, store, manage and share containerized environments with Docker
 * Use Singularity to run containers on a shared computer environment (e.g. a HPC cluster)
 * Understand the basic concepts and terminology associated with workflow management systems
-* Create a computational workflow that uses containers with Snakemake
+* Create a computational workflow that uses containers and package managers with Snakemake

 ### Learning outcomes explained